 M&S Cube is a smart phone and tablet app that serves as a gentle introduction to the emerging field of modeling and simulation.
 I developed the first version of the iPad app in 2012 and also ported the app to iPhone platform in 2013.
 Other contributors are Anthony M. Barraco who developed the second version of iPad app and Android version and Anitam who helped porting the app to iPhone platform.
 The project was led by Dr. Jose J Padilla and Dr Saikou Y Diallo.
 You can download the app using the links below.

-4. Some web-based simulations and tools
+Web-based simulations and tools